samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 Demand for internet capacity is far outpacing available supply and current hyperscale data center architecture is unable to support the increasing demand.

 Data centers compute and store enormous amounts of data and cannot grow fast enough to keep up with the growth of compute and storage demand amid already significant performance and latency issues.
 IoT workloads require local compute capacity integrated with lots of fast storage capacity.
 Hyperscale data centers are physically too remote and/or too expensive to do this.
 Furthermore, governments prefer Internet infrastructure to be “in country”.
-For most countries Hyperscale data centers are based overseas.
+For most countries hyperscale data centers are based overseas.
 This exposes a country's data to third-party intervention.
 Finally, data centers consume ever more electricity trying to keep up with demand spreading a massive carbon footprint.

 Decentralized digital currencies have already gone a long way to solving some of the periphery issues surrounding peer to peer transaction, security, lowering friction charges and faster transaction times and no single point of failure.